roseTech/storycoder.dev/Organ_Or_Love/Organ_Or_Love_Story.md

 And I started counting the different types of pearls of the necklace in a row:
-15 pearls of love, 17 pearls of trust, 14 pearls of joy, 19 pearls of feelings, 11 pearls of hope, 9 pearls of romance, 16 peals of strength!
+15 pearls of love, 17 pearls of trust, 14 pearls of joy, 19 pearls of feelings, 11 pearls of hope, 9 pearls of romance, 16 pearls of strength!

 And then there was this moment of thunder in the rain, and out of nothing, a strike shook me, my hand startled and let go of the necklace.
 And the pearls